jbar2797/jbar2797/README.md

 - 👋 Hi, I’m @jbar2797
-- 👀 I’m interested in Web3, Cloud Engineering, SRE
+- 👀 I’m interested in Game Dev & Cloud Engineering
-- 🌱 I’m currently going through a cloud engineering bootcamp
+- 🌱 I’m currently brainstorming idea's for my multiplayer game
-- 💞️ I’m looking to collaborate with others on Web3 projects
+- 💞️ I’m looking to collaborate with others on game projects
-- 📫 How to reach me: Twitter: https://Twitter.com/xJbarNFT
+- 📫 How to reach me: jonathanbarreneche@gmail.com

 <!---
 jbar2797/jbar2797 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.